-Total operating expenses in Australian dollars increased by 3.2% when compared to the previous year.
-Approximately 54% of SDI's total operating expenses relate to its offshore subsidiaries and are subject to currency movements when reporting in Australian dollars.
-When adjusted for currency movements, expenses increased by 2.1%.
+Total operating expenses in Australian dollars increased by 7.3% when compared to the previous corresponding period.
+Approximately 48% of SDI's total operating expenses relate to its offshore subsidiaries and after adjusting for currency movements, total operating expenses increased by 5.1%.